Governance and Finances

 The Interim’s Relationship with the Previous Minister

-In my current interim placement, I followed the departure of a beloved Senior Minister, who served the congregation faithfully and well for twenty-five years.
-His departure was marked with both sadness at the loss of their minister; and joy as he moved into another chapter of his life.
+My last two interim placements followed the ministry of two long-term and beloved ministers; Rev. Roger Bertchausen (FVUUF, Appleton, WI) and Rev. Fred Muir (UUCA, Annapolis, MD.)
+Their departures were marked with both sadness at the loss of their minister; and joy as they moved into another chapter of their lives.
 Former ministers of a congregation and the interims generally meet to discuss their departure and any unfinished business that the interim should know about.
 Generally, the former minister agrees to refrain from regular contact with members of the congregation or staff and will notify the interim minister of requests for rites of passage.
 This allows for both the minister and the congregation to let go of one another, to allow a new ministry to emerge.
 As a former minister of a settled congregation, I know how hard it is to leave a congregation you’ve known, loved and served for many years.
 As an interim minister, I also know how important that break is for both the minister and congregation.
 When ministers build a relationship around a covenant and mutual trust, everyone benefits.